ttdm/Symphonium/README.md

 ### Future devlopments

 Important / Fixes :
-- There are multiple bugs on linux, fix them !
-- Once this is done, verify the created appimage.
 - adding a metronom which isn't that straightforward since there are plenty of rythm change in complex classical MIDI pieces.